-Landmines and ERW continue to be an issue in Cambodia as there remains about 2,000 km2 of contaminated land to be cleared.
+Landmines and explosive remnants of war (ERW) continue to be an issue in Cambodia as there remains about 2,090 km2 of contaminated land to be cleared since as of August 2019.
 It is a threat to human security and national development.
 The number of casualties has decreased from 4,320 in 1996 to 58 in 2018.

 These issues hinder the country’s development as it poses difficulty in access to productive land, water sources, roads, and industrialization.
 Moreover, human capital development is being challenged as victims and their family go through emotional, financial and physical hardships.

 UNDP works with the Cambodian Mine Action and Victim Assistance Authority over the past 15 years to promote greater efficiency and accountability and to ensure that clearance resources support development priorities.

 The project aims to strengthen the national regulation and coordination capacity in the demining sector, to support clearing of landmines and ERW, and to establish mine action performance monitoring system that measures human development outcomes and progress towards achieving a status of impact-free from mines/ERW in Cambodia.